topeterk/HitCounterManager/README.md

 * [The_Happy_Hob](https://www.twitch.tv/the_happy_hob)
 * [TigerG92](https://www.twitch.tv/tigerg92)
 * Every member of the [Hitless team on Twitch](https://www.twitch.tv/team/hitless)
+* Every contributor and contestor of the [German No Hit League](https://www.dinossindgeil.de)
 * And also all the other great challenge runners out there that I cannot name here all.

 > Praise the sun!  :sunny: . . . :fire: . . .  :running: :dash: